-ED 253 DIAGNOSIS AND ASSESSMENT IN EDUCATION (3)
+ED253 DIAGNOSIS AND ASSESSMENT IN EDUCATION (3)

 This course is a study of the basic diagnostic process in the assessment of intellectual capacity, educability, behavioral and emotional characteristics, and academic achievement.
 Students will be required to administer, score, and interpret selected instruments and to compile a diagnostic write-up.
-Pre: ED110
+Pre: ED110 (3 credits lec)

-ED 280 MULTICULTURAL EDUCATION (3)
+ED280 MULTICULTURAL EDUCATION (3)